SEN School Offer

 We support the development of positive behaviour choices and friendship groups to ensure children are not isolated or bullied.
 We do not tolerate bullying of any form.
 We have PSHE lessons which teach children about being a good friend.

-We provide lunchtime clubs and social skills support to ensure children are supported in building strong friendships.
+We provide lunchtime activities and social skills support to ensure children are supported in building strong friendships.
 We operate a buddy system which means children always have someone to play with.

 Our school’s behaviour policy has clear rewards and sanctions so children have firm and clear boundaries.
 Across school, there are the same rules and procedures so all children are familiar with them.
 We have a school council made up of pupils from every year group to ensure all voices are heard.